henryjlee729/portfolio/posts/wikimedia.md

 # Wikimedia Content Improvement

-For my second semester of my freshman year, I was working with Wikimedia to improve content quality on various sources such as Wikipedia as a part of the learning community I was in.
+For the second semester of my freshman year, I was working with Wikimedia to improve content quality on various sources such as Wikipedia as a part of the learning community I was in.
 I got to learn new skills such as SQL and RDF while also learning what role I played in a project like this.

 More details coming soon...